Nditah/bus-booking/resources/README.md

 These are Cordova resources.
-You can replace icon.png and splash.png and run `ionic cordova resources` to generate custom icons and splash screens for your app.
+You can replace icon.png (1024 x 1024px) and splash.png (2732 x 2732px) and run
+`ionic cordova resources` to generate custom icons and splash screens for your app.
 See `ionic cordova resources --help` for details.